gitlabhq/gitlabhq/doc/ci/environments.md

 GitLab:

-- Provides a full history of your deployments per every environment.
+- Provides a full history of your deployments for each environment.
 - Keeps track of your deployments, so you always know what is currently being deployed on your servers.

-If you have a deployment service such as [Kubernetes](../user/project/clusters/index.md) enabled for your project, you can use it to assist with your deployments, and can even access a [web terminal](#web-terminals) for your environment from within GitLab!
+If you have a deployment service such as [Kubernetes](../user/project/clusters/index.md) associated with your project, you can use it to assist with your deployments, and can even access a [web terminal](#web-terminals) for your environment from within GitLab!

 ## Configuring environments